takshitheady/straininsightsfinal/docs/01_Frontend_Architecture.md

 -   Users can sign up or log in using email and password.
 -   Supabase handles the authentication flow.
 -   The `useAuth` hook provides user session information and methods like `signInWithEmail`, `signUp`, and `signOut`.
--   Authenticated users are redirected to protected routes, while unauthenticated users attempting to access protected routes are redirected to the login page.
+-   Authenticated users are redirected to protected routes.
+Unauthenticated users attempting to access protected routes or specific CTAs (e.g., "Upload your PDF", "Choose Plan") are redirected to the login page, often with a redirect query parameter to return them to their original destination after successful login.

 ### 7.2.
 Viewing Pricing Plans

--   **Homepage (`home.tsx`)**:
+-   **Homepage (`home.tsx`) and `PricingSection.tsx`**:
-    -   Fetches plan details (ID, amount, currency, interval, product name) from the `supabase-functions-get-plans` Edge Function.
+    -   Fetches plan details (Price ID, amount, currency, interval, and expanded product information including `product.name`) from the `supabase-functions-get-plans` Edge Function.
-    -   Caches this data in `localStorage`.
+    -   Caches this data in `localStorage` for 24 hours.
+    -   Displays plan names by prioritizing `plan.product.name` from Stripe, then falling back to a local `planNames` map (keyed by live Price IDs), then `plan.nickname`, and finally the Price ID itself.
-    -   Displays plan names and features.
-Plan names are hardcoded based on plan amount/ID for consistency.
-Features are also determined client-side based on plan amount/ID.
+    -   Features are determined client-side based on plan details.
--   **Upload Page Dialog (`Upload.tsx` using `PricingSection.tsx`)**:
+-   **Upload Page Dialog (`UploadPage.tsx` using `PricingSection.tsx`)**:
     -   When a user hits their generation limit, a dialog appears showing available plans.
-    -   The `PricingSection.tsx` component is reused here.
+    -   The `PricingSection.tsx` component is reused here, and it follows the same logic for fetching and displaying plan details and names.
-    -   It also fetches plan details.
     -   Plan names and features are determined client-side, with overrides possible via props to `PricingSection`.

 ### 7.3.
 File Upload and Processing (`UploadPage.tsx`)